SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the connector.

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
-Specifically pay particular attention to the usage of the `ConfigureServices()` method.
+Specifically pay attention to the usage of the `ConfigureServices()` method.

 You probably will want some understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) before starting to use this connector.

-In order to use this Connector you need to do the following:
+To use this Connector:

-* Create and bind a OAuth service instance to your application.
+* Create and bind an OAuth service instance to your application.
 * Configure any additional settings the OAuth connector will need.
 (Optional)
 * Add Steeltoe Cloud Foundry configuration provider to your ConfigurationBuilder.
 * Add OAuth connector to your ServiceCollection.